U.S. gun sales soar amid pandemic, social unrest, election fears

 Eight of the top 10 all-time weeks for background checks have happened this year, according to NICS data that goes back to 1998.
 The top week came in March, when the World Health Organization declared the coronavirus crisis a pandemic.
 The top month this year came in June, following the late-May killing of George Floyd by Minneapolis police.
 (For graphics on surging gun sales, click tmsnrt.rs/316cbBP and tmsnrt.rs/3iY33FA )

-Shares of Smith & Wesson and Sturm Ruger & Co Inc, the two top U.S. manufacturers, have soared 131% and 59%, respectively, this year.
+Shares of Smith & Wesson and Sturm Ruger & Co Inc RGR.N, the two top U.S. manufacturers, have soared 131% and 59%, respectively, this year.
 Both companies did not respond to requests for comment.

 The historically high sales are adding millions of weapons to a nation that already has more guns than people.
 The Geneva-based Small Arms Survey estimated the number of U.S. guns at 393 million in 2017.
 That dwarfed the next highest totals of 71 million in India and nearly 50 million in China - countries that both have populations four times the size of the United States.